hrithiksagar/M1_Sudoku/README.md

 # LTTI-StepIn-Course
-This Repository contains all the certificates required by Stepin program
+<h1> This Repository contains all the certificates required by Stepin program and the mini project implimentation along with unit testing and code quality analysis. <br></h1>

-Tasks to be done:
+Tasks to be done: (all these certificates are located in [0_Certificates](https://github.com/hrithiksagar/M1_Sudoku/tree/main/0_Certificates)) <br>
 1. Basics of C Programming Certificate: https://www.sololearn.com/learning/1089
 2. Basics of Working on Linux OS and command line Interface:https://www.netacad.com/courses/os-it/ndg-linux-unhatched
 3. Getting started with git: https://www.simplilearn.com/learn-git-basics-skillup